 We thank Werner Kühlbrandt and Rolf K Thauer for support and comments on the manuscript and Özkan Yildiz for help with the computing facilities.
 We are also indebted to Ulrich Ermler for critical reading of the manuscript.

-- Wes Sundquist, Reviewing Editor, University of Utah, United States
+- Wes Sundquist, University of Utah, United States

 - Received: September 4, 2012